 Sometimes skin tags seem to appear from nowhere for no reason whatsoever.
 These are the types that the medical and scientific community have so much difficulty explaining.
 However, even then, it could be due to friction that is not noticeable such as sleeping in the same position every night and the pillow rubbing against your neck.

 Collagen aids in healing and boosts the growth of tissue.
-The smallest injury could result in a an over stimulation of tissue growth resulting in skin tags.
+The smallest injury could result in overstimulation of tissue growth resulting in skin tags.
 Even an imagined wound can send the body into healing mode sending collagen and all sorts of other cells to the rescue.

 - The skin tags become elongated or hang loosely and are at risk of being torn off or damaged.

-– If the tags are causing discomfort or irritation.
+- The tags are causing discomfort or irritation.

-– If they are located in an area where they are catching on clothing.
+- They are located in an area where they are catching on clothing.

-– If they are red and inflamed or swollen.
+- They are red and inflamed or swollen.

 If any of the above are affecting you, it is recommended to make an appointment with your doctor.
 Should the doctor consider the skin tags to be problematic, they will be removed.
 Removal is a quick and mostly painless procedure.